-- increased heat loss
+- increase in heat loss

-- reduced efficiency of mechanical ventilation systems
+- reducing the efficiency of mechanical ventilation systems

-- reduced life of structures
+- reducing the service life of structures

 - deterioration of acoustic properties

-The actual measurement of air permeability is most often performed using the pressure gradient method known as the Blower Door Test, in accordance with ČSN EN 13829.
-For this purpose, the Technical and Test Institute for Construction Prague (TZÚS Praha, s.p.) uses the Minneapolis Blower Door MultipleFan, a modern measuring device with three fans.
-With this system, we can diagnose both houses and large buildings (residential, industrial, administrative, etc.) with volume of internal air up to 450,000 m3, with air flow through fans of up to 22,500 m3 h-1.
+The actual measurement of air permeability is most often performed by the pressure drop method called Blower Door test according to ČSN EN 13829.
+For this purpose, TZÚS Prague has a modern measuring device Minneapolis BlowerDoor MultipleFan with three fans.
+With the help of this set, it is possible to perform diagnostics of both family houses and large buildings (residential, industrial, administrative, etc.) with an indoor air volume of up to 450,000 m3 with an air flow through fans of up to 22,500 m3. h-1.